Observational daily and regional photovoltaic solar energy production for the Netherlands

-The third check examines the time intervals between each measurement on a given day.
-Some PV systems suffer from measuring gaps e.g. a system may measure the generated solar yield per five minutes at the beginning of the day, suddenly have a two hour gap with no measurements, before once more recording the solar yield at five minute intervals.
-This check, in turn, influences quality check number one.
-We remove daily observations of PV systems that have gaps which are larger than 15 minutes.
-The fourth check is closely related to the third one, but is more general: we check whether there is a measurement for each day of the year for a given PV system.
-It should be noted that the decision to remove PV systems for specific days resulting from quality checks three and four is not straightforward.
-We cannot ascertain whether the gaps or missing days are as a result of malfunctioning software or whether, for example, the PV system is really not producing any energy or has been turned off.
-Figure \ref{pvoutput_clean} shows the number of PV systems per day for 2016 after data cleaning is performed. \\
+It should be noted that the decision to remove PV systems for certain days resulting from equ. \ref{equdeltat} and \ref{equmeas} is not straightforward.
+We cannot ascertain whether the gaps or missing days are as a result of Wi--Fi stability issues and/or malfunctioning software or whether the PV system is really not producing any energy or has been turned off.
+The blue line in Figure \ref{Nids_per_day_comparison} shows the number of systems per day for 2016 after data cleaning is performed.

-\subsection{Dutch meteorological weather data}
+\subsubsection{Dutch meteorological weather data}